-Pokémon Go servers down!
-Here's why you're getting 'Failed to Log In' right now!
+Pokémon Go servers down again: Here's why you're getting 'Failed to Log In' right now!

 Reader comments

-Pokémon Go servers down!
-Here's why you're getting 'Failed to Log In' right now!
+Pokémon Go servers down again: Here's why you're getting 'Failed to Log In' right now!

+This is the most badly maintained game yet, no wonder people are dropping like flies from it

 I'm just worrying if my acc is being hacked by someone, because I couldn't log in my acc and even ask me to activate it, i did activate it but I still can't log in!!
 Seriously this is going to be my bad day if I lost all the Pokemon that I been collected!!